Takashiidobe/notes/src/books/designing-data-intensive-applications/encoding-and-evolution.md

 ## Message-Passing Dataflow

 Message-Passing Dataflows are commonly asynchronous message-passing systems.
-They deliver a client\'s request (a message) to another process with low latency, normally passing requests to a message broker, which store requests temporarily.
+They deliver a client's request (a message) to another process with low latency, normally passing requests to a message broker, which store requests temporarily.